jeldrint/Blog-API-Server/README.md

 * Distinction between log-in pages of common account and blog author.
-    - Common account = views / comments
-    - Blog Author = views / comments / edit delete posts

 May 12 - May 18
 -
+* Let's make the Blog Author account
+    - view post  (also for common account)
+    - create/ edit / delete post
+        * Create
+    - comments (also for common account)